-- Coastal shipping
+- Coastal shipping;

-- Naval shipping
+- Naval shipping; •

 - International marine.

-A new method has been used to estimate coastal and international marine emissions for the 2009 NAEI.
-The method is based upon data developed by Entec under contract to Defra for calculating fuel consumption and emissions from shipping activities around UK waters using a bottom-up procedure based on detailed shipping movement data for different vessel types, fuels and journeys (Entec, 2010)11.
-Previous emission estimates for coastal and international marine have been based on total deliveries of fuel oil, marine diesel oil and gas oil to marine bunkers and for national navigation given in national energy statistics (DECC, The Stationery Office London, 2010).
-As in previous years, naval emissions are based upon fuel consumption data from the Sustainable Development and Continuity Division of the Defence Fuels Group of the Ministry of Defence.
+The method is based upon data developed by Amec (formerly Entec) under contract to Defra for calculating fuel consumption and emissions from shipping activities around UK waters using a bottom-up procedure based on detailed shipping movement data for different vessel types, fuels and journeys (Entec, 2010)15.

-Entec developed a detailed gridded ship emissions inventory for UK waters using recent information on ship movements, vessel engine characteristics and emission factors to quantify atmospheric emissions from shipping sources.
+Amec developed a detailed gridded ship emissions inventory for UK waters using recent information on ship movements, vessel engine characteristics and emission factors to quantify atmospheric emissions from shipping sources.
 The methodology developed was based on guidance from the EMEP/CORINAIR Atmospheric Emission Inventory Guidebook (2006) and relies on the following information, which largely dictates the emissions from a vessel:

 - Installed engine power

-- Type of fuel consumed
+- Type of fuel consumed •

 - Vessel speed and the distance travelled (or the time spent travelling at sea)

+- Time spent in port

+- Installed emission abatement technologies •